 If you have suffered negligence or misconduct at the hands of your healthcare provider, you may be entitled to financial compensation.
-Our experienced Albuquerque medical malpractice attorneys at Harrison, Hart & Davis, LLC could help you make the liable parties pay.
+Our experienced Albuquerque medical malpractice attorneys at Harrison & Hart, LLC could help you make the liable parties pay.

 Defining Medical Malpractice

 Medical malpractice occurs when a healthcare provider fails to uphold their duty of care.
 The healthcare industry standard of care is higher than any other because healthcare providers have patients’ lives in their hands daily.

 When a healthcare provider knowingly acts or fails to act in a way another healthcare provider of similar training, education, and experience would in the same situation, the standard of care has been breached.

 You might have grounds for a medical malpractice claim in Albuquerque if your healthcare provider’s negligence or misconduct caused you to suffer an injury, illness, or subsequent damages.
 Some common types of medical malpractice cases we see in Albuquerque include: